Too early to say Libya ceasefire has collapsed: Turkish defense minister

 ANKARA (Reuters) - Turkish Defence Minister Hulusi Akar said on Wednesday it was too early to say that a ceasefire in Libya had collapsed after Khalifa Haftar, commander of eastern Libyan forces, failed to sign a binding truce at talks this week.

+Since Muammar Gaddafi was toppled in 2011, the North African country has been in turmoil, with outside powers providing support to rival factions.
+Turkey backs Serraj’s government.

+“We cannot say that the ceasefire has collapsed, it’s much too early for such an interpretation,” Akar told reporters in Ankara, adding that Ankara was waiting for the outcome of efforts by Moscow, which has given support to Haftar.

-Turkey, which supports the internationally recognized government in Tripoli which is opposed to Haftar, has sent a training and cooperation team which is now active in Libya, Akar told reporters at a briefing in Ankara.
+Turkey has sent a training and cooperation team which is now active in Libya, Akar said.

+President Tayyip Erdogan said on Tuesday Turkey would “teach a lesson” to Haftar if his attacks against the Tripoli-based government continued.

+On Sunday, Germany will host a summit on Libya involving the rival camps, their main foreign backers and representatives from the United Nations, the United States, Russia, Britain, France, China, Turkey and Italy.

 Reporting by Orhan Coskun; Writing by Daren Butler; Editing by Dominic Evans